stephengold/Minie/README.md

  + debugging aids:
     + dump the contents of a `BulletAppState` or `PhysicsSpace`
     + customize debug material per collision object
-    + visualize the local axes of each collision object
+    + visualize the local axes and/or bounding box of each collision object
     + visualize physics in multiple viewports
     + optional high-resolution debug meshes for convex shapes
     + options to generate debug meshes that include normals
  + all joints, shapes, and collision objects implement the `JmeCloneable` and `Comparable` interfaces
  + enable/disable a joint
- + create single-ended joints
+ + single-ended joints
  + settable global default for collision margin
- + fixes for many `jme3-bullet` bugs (including 740, 877, 896, 923, 938, and 1029)
  + access more parameters of rigid bodies:
     + anisotropic friction
     + contact damping